public class AnnotationObject

 Annotations annots; annots = new Annotations(); chart1.getExtensions().add(((IExtension)annots)); AnnotationArrow arrow; arrow = new AnnotationArrow(); annots.getList().add(((AnnotationObject)arrow)); arrow.Attach(1.0, 60.0, 3.0, 40.0); arrow.getChartBorder().setColor(new java.awt.Color(255,0,0,255));

-- public void attach(double dx, double dy)
+dx - dy - public void attach(double dx,

 Attaches the annotation object to the chart relative to X and Y Axis values.